 2. Student-centered curriculum.

 Adding a flex block will help put students at the center of their own learning in your school.
 That sound like a tall order.
 So, how?
-In this block of time, students can be empowered to make decisions about how they're going to use their time.
+In this block of time, students can be empowered to make decisions about how they’re going to use their time.
 It could be about getting the help they need in the classes they need it, or pursuing something that interests them.
-And this will be a daily, fundamental part of your school schedule, your school curriculm.
+And this will be a daily, fundamental part of your school schedule, your school curriculum.
 Every day, students will have more control, and a say in how they’re using their time.
-And student choice results in students that are more enthusiatic about learning.
+And student choice results in students that are more enthusiastic about learning.